christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 	owner = "YourName"
 ```

+Note that you can ignore the configuration within each repository and simply set
+up this information in the `cgitrc` file, if you want to do it that way.

 ### Editing `cgit`

 If you want to edit other items, such as the actual site name or description of